 That isn't just a fancy way of saying that we become willing to tolerate something that we may have yelled about before, although that will sometimes be

 true.
-For instance, we may realize that it's okay for our child to feel angry, and stop reprimanding him for that, even as we teach respectful
+For instance, we may realize that it's okay for our child to feel angry, and stop reprimanding him for that, even as we teach respectful interaction.

-child's strong will as a positive trait, and find better ways to partner with her so both her needs and our own needs can be met.
-None of these positive responses is possible
+as a positive trait, and find better ways to partner with her so both her needs and our own needs can be met.
+None of these positive solutions is possible

 if we don't start by managing our own emotions.

 But what if your child is stuck in a counter-productive pattern and really does need to change?
 Your own emotional self-regulation is still the key to

-helping her change.
+helping him change.

 Kids won't always do what we say, but they will always, eventually, do what we do.
 If parents indulge in throwing their own tantrums, so will their children.

 If we can stay calm, they learn that it's not actually an emergency when they get upset, and they learn to calm themselves.
 This ability to self-regulate

-2. The emotional safety we create for our children is exactly what allows them to heal, grow and thrive.
-Like us, children WANT to feel happy and connected, but sometimes their fear or anger overwhelms them.
+2. The emotional safety we create for our children is exactly what allows them to heal, grow and thrive

+Like us, children WANT to feel happy and connected, but sometimes their emotions overwhelm them.
 Our calm gives them a path back to loving connection.
-When they feel

-better, they do better.
+When they feel better, they do better.

-those big feelings to evaporate.
-Kids learn that feelings are just part of being human, and they don't have to fear them -- OR act on them.
+Which is what allows those big feelings to begin to evaporate.
+Kids learn that feelings are just part of being human, and they don't have to fear them

-4. When children respect us and feel understood by us, they want to follow our lead.
+4. When children respect us and feel understood by us, they're more likely to want to follow our lead.

 They learn that they don't always get what they want, but they get something better -- a parent who understands, even when they say no. So the child becomes

 5. Children are sensitive barometers of our moods and tensions.

-If we have an unresolved issue, we can count on them to subconsciously pick up on it and act out.
+If you have an unresolved issue, you can count on your child to subconsciously pick up on it and act out.
 So very often, when we work on our own issues,

 Remember, it's always your child's action + your response that = the outcome.
 When we get triggered and react without thinking, we escalate the storm.

 The good news is, even if our children have learned some counter-productive habits, it's never too late for them to learn to manage themselves emotionally.

 Learning to regulate emotions is a lifelong journey.
 For today, just start by noticing your own moods and feelings.
-When you get upset, resist acting
+When you get upset, resist acting until

-until you're calm.
+you're calm.
 Just breathe, and hold yourself with compassion, so you can calm down before you act.

 Hard?
 YES!
-But every time you do this, you're actually rewiring your brain...and strengthening your ability to stay calmer in the future.
+But every time you do this, you're actually rewiring your brain, and strengthening your ability to stay calmer in the future.